BNCT Cancer Therapy

 Cancer Treatment That Spares Healthy Tissue

 Conventional radiation therapy cannot distinguish between tumour cells and surrounding healthy tissue.
-For head and neck cancers — often located near critical structures like the brain, eyes, and airway — this limits dose delivery and treatment efficacy.
+For head-and-neck cancers and glioblastoma (GBM) — often located near critical structures such as the brain, eyes, and airway — this limits dose delivery and treatment efficacy.
 Recurrent cases after prior radiation are particularly difficult, with few remaining options.
-India has over 200,000 new head and neck cancer cases annually, the highest incidence in the world.
-Yet there is no BNCT facility anywhere in the country, forcing patients to seek treatment abroad or accept suboptimal alternatives.
+India sees a large annual burden of recurrent head-and-neck (rH&NC) and GBM cases — approximately 60,000 new patients per year between the two categories — with no operational BNCT facility in the country to date.
+The relevant clinical precedent is Japan: the Japanese regulator PMDA approved an accelerator-based BNCT system in 2020, and the country’s national health insurance system has reimbursed BNCT for head-and-neck indications from the same year.

 Our Approach